 Children's Museum of Atlanta

 Kids climbing the walls?
-Get them out of the house and into educational, hands-on fun at the Children’s Museum of Atlanta, located conveniently Downtown.
+Get them out of the house and into educational, hands-on fun at the Children’s Museum of Atlanta, located Downtown.
 With plenty of places to explore, climb, play and learn this children's museum is bound to entertain kids for hours.

-Everyone has gotta eat but let’s be honest, sometimes the thought of taking your kids out to a restaurant might cause a bit of anxiety.
+Everyone's gotta eat but let’s be honest, sometimes the thought of taking your kids out to a restaurant might cause a bit of anxiety.
 Relax, we’ve compiled some kid favorites.
 Ranging from a classic Atlanta landmark to a true medieval experience, these 8 fun restaurants for kids in Atlanta are guaranteed to please.

 Fernbank Museum of Natural History

 What do dinosaurs, fish and roses have in common?
-They’re all at the Fernbank Museum of Natural History, where the entire family will enjoy getting out of the rain and into the past.
+They’re all at the Fernbank Museum of Natural History, where the entire family can enjoy getting out of the rain and into the past.
 Explore "A Walk through Time in Georgia,” see the largest dinosaurs that roamed the earth and so much more.
 The great interactive exhibits, Giant Screen theater and 900-gallon saltwater aquarium are just a few of the attractions that await.

 This Downtown venue offers lots of gaming fun for the whole family.
 With more than 60 state-of-the-art arcade games, this place offers hours of fun for every age.
 Game-X has food and drinks plus a full bar offering happy hour entertainment and all-day weekend fun for the entire family.

-A perennial favorite, Georgia Aquarium is a great spot to spend an inclement day and a terrific place to take visitors in case Mother Nature is raining on your parade.
-The nation’s largest aquarium houses 10 million gallons of fresh and saltwater habitats, plus interactive exhibits, animal encounters, tours, the new 4D Funbelievable Theater and so much more.
+A year-around favorite, Georgia Aquarium is a great spot to spend an inclement day and a terrific place to take visitors in case Mother Nature is raining on your parade.
+The nation’s largest aquarium houses 10 million gallons of fresh and saltwater habitats, plus interactive exhibits, animal encounters, tours, the 4D Funbelievable Theater and so much more.